pnowak2/learnjs/tools/docker/docker-kubernetes-udemy/pass-2/5-building-multi-container-apps/README.md

 docker run --name goals-frontend -d --rm -it --network goals -p 3000:3000 goals-react

-no need to publish port as they're all in same network
+no need to publish port as they're all in same network but later in the course it appeared that browser in react app needs to have node port 80 to be exposed as it cannot use docker netowork names directly there.

+docker run --name goals-frontend -d --rm -it -p 3000:3000 goals-react

+and run now backend with 80 port exposed docker run --name goals-backend --rm -d -p 80:80 --network goals goals-node